jonathanHuwP/CrystalGrowthTracker/README.md

 Open an Anaconda shell and navigate to the CrystalGrowthTracker directory.

-Set up the conda environment (if you are a developer see below):
+Set up the conda environment:

 `conda env create -f environment_CGT.yml`